frankshearar/AntiUnification/README.md

     | Node (a, b) -> Function ("Node", [toTerm a; toTerm b])
     | Leaf v -> Val v
 ````

-The module supplies `fromList`, which translates from a `list` to a `TermSequence<'a>`.
-This lets you easily use anti-unification, while preserving the algorithm's requirement to have at least one example.

 [![Build status](https://ci.appveyor.com/api/projects/status/aowh0espi50oqd1l)](https://ci.appveyor.com/project/frankshearar/antiunification)